American Assets Trust, Inc. (NYSE:AAT) Short Interest Down 10.1% in October

-American Assets Trust, Inc. (NYSE:AAT – Get Free Report) was the target of a large decline in short interest in October.
-As of October 31st, there was short interest totalling 810,700 shares, a decline of 10.1% from the October 15th total of 902,000 shares.
-Approximately 1.8% of the shares of the stock are sold short.
-Based on an average daily volume of 235,100 shares, the days-to-cover ratio is presently 3.4 days.
+American Assets Trust, Inc. (NYSE:AAT – Get Free Report) was the target of a significant decrease in short interest during the month of October.
+As of October 31st, there was short interest totalling 810,700 shares, a decrease of 10.1% from the October 15th total of 902,000 shares.
+Currently, 1.8% of the shares of the stock are sold short.
+Based on an average daily volume of 235,100 shares, the short-interest ratio is currently 3.4 days.

 Institutional Investors Weigh In On American Assets Trust